jtanx/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    Rather similar to Find Problems, but works with a much smaller set of things which are definitely errors, and provides an overview of the problems found in all glyphs of the font.
-See the :doc:`validation page <validation>` for more info.
+See the :doc:`validation page </ui/dialogs/validation>` for more info.

 .. _elementmenu.Bitmaps: